Frank Zappa: Merchandising

-Zappa's mail-order merchandise business Barfko-Swill was run by Gerry Fialka, who also worked for Zappa as archivist and production assistant from 1983 to 1993 and answered the phone for Zappa's Barking Pumpkin Records hotline.
-Fialka appears giving a tour of Barfko-Swill in the 1987 VHS release (but not the original 1979 film release) of Zappa's film Baby Snakes.
-He is credited on-screen as "GERALD FIALKA Cool Guy Who Wraps Stuff So It Doesn't Break".
+From 1983 to 1993, Barfko-Swill was run by Gerry Fialka; Fialka also worked for Zappa as archivist, production assistant, tour assistant, and factotum, and answered the phone for Zappa's Barking Pumpkin Records hotline.
+The 1987 VHS release of Zappa's film Baby Snakes includes, as an extra feature, Fialka giving a tour of Barfko-Swill.
+He is credited on-screen as "Gerald Fialka Cool Guy Who Wraps Stuff So It Doesn't Break".
 A short clip of this tour is also included in the 2020 documentary film Zappa.